dbos-inc/dbos-docs/docs/typescript/tutorials/testing-tutorial.md

 ### Testing Functions

-A testing runtime object can invoke workflows, transactions, and communicators using the `invoke` method.
+A testing runtime object can invoke workflows, transactions, and steps using the `invoke` method.
 The syntax for invoking function `foo(ctxt, args)` in class `Bar` is `testRuntime.invoke(Bar).foo(args)`.
 You don't need to supply the context to an invoked function&#8212;the testing runtime does this for you.
 For example: